 CPT, HCPCS, and ICD-10 Codes for Partial Thromboplastin Time Under NCD 74

-The current NCD 74 policy document does not list specific CPT, HCPCS, or ICD-10 codes.
-CMS notes that applicable codes are published in quarterly Covered Code Lists — refer to those lists directly on the CMS website for the current code-level detail.
+The NCD 74 policy document does not list specific CPT or HCPCS codes within the policy text itself.
+CMS notes that applicable codes appear in the quarterly Covered Code Lists linked from the policy page.
+Check the current Covered Code Lists at the CMS source to confirm which codes are covered under this NCD for the current quarter.

 Get the Full Picture